mattyapotato/next_portfolio_template/README.md

 # next_portfolio_template: Portfolio Template using Next.js v14 and App Router

 This is a portfolio template built using Next.js v14 and its new App Router.
-It's designed to provide a solid foundation for creating personalized, dynamic portfolios.
+It's designed to provide a solid foundation for creating personalized, static portfolios.

 **Note:** Documentation is under development.